TruebitProtocol/truebit-eth/README.md

 docker build . -t truebit-toolchain:latest

 ```
 It may take some hours to compile the image.
+Alteratively, use the pre-built image `truja/truebit:toolchain`.
 Start the Docker container via the first line below, then initiate Emscripten and IPFS inside the container.
 ```
 docker run --rm -it truebit-os:latest /bin/bash
 cd emsdk